fandikaikhsan/java/README.md

 ---
 ### Intro

 In this repo we'll discuss about java as a tools for explaining computational thinking.
 I think we should start by how to form think procedural like computer does.
-Today, computer "seems" like most powerful tools that human has But, its opposite.
-Computer is the most dumbest thing ever, so we should teach them to do something for us.
-They speak with machine language and they would .
+Today, computer "seems" like most powerful tools that human have.
+But, its opposite, computer is the most dumbest thing ever we should teach them to do something for us. by speak like they do.

+So, in this repo we will summarize how to speak with computer to do what we ask for.
+Start from learn how they think.

 ---
 ### General Rules

 We will try to make this repo as a discussion forum.
+This repo would accomondate us the question about the lecturer, about updating the missing piece on the docs, provide the question and the answers.

-So if you have any question then start the discussion by opening issue.
-Start by reading on docs, I will update the material and exercise problems and any answer should be written on a single branch with branch name:
+First thing first, if you have any question then start the discussion by opening issue.

+Also I will update the material and exercise problems and any answer should be written on a single branch with branch name:

 ```problem/{problem_num}-{your_name}```